MuskanSinhaPi/mission-archive-microsite/README.md

 * Re-run the bash script to make sure assets/images/gallery/index.json is up to date, since that's what powers your gallery.
 * Open with VS Code live server to ensure rendering of glb files

 * The 7-8 minute load time is because Netlify's free tier has no CDN caching for large binary files — it serves them fresh from their origin server every time.
-Hence,
-##Cloudflare R2
+Hence, #Cloudflare R2 - for serving incompatible formats (like avi, heic etc.) refer convert.md (tl;dr - use cloudinary)
 - Free for first 10GB storage + 1M requests/month
 - Much faster than Netlify for binary files since it's a proper object store with CDN
 - Upload your assets/images/gallery/, assets/models/ folders to R2, then update the paths in index.html to point to your R2 public URL